Burke Bulldog Weekly Update

-February 20: No School; President's Day
+February 19 - No School for President's Day

 Free Breakfast and Lunch is provided for all students

 Breakfast begins in our school cafeteria as early as 6:55 a.m. and students are assigned a lunch period within their schedule.
-We ask all students to wear a face covering in the cafeteria if they are not actively eating or drinking.
-Hand sanitizer will be available at all entrances and lunch lines.
-Disinfecting tables between lunches will take place.

 Standard Response Protocols for Emergency Situations